rutopio/EmojiSalon/README.md

 ![](src/image/social.png)

-**Emoji Salon** is a project that allows you to customize the colors of emojis, just like dressing them up by various cosmetics or coloring them by different paints.
+**Emoji Salon** allows you to customize the colors of emojis, just like dressing them up by various cosmetics or coloring them by different paints.

 ## Emoji Series